8 Considerations for Studio Spaces

 3. Storage: This is important for a creative person as we have to store the art after we make it and oftentimes this means we need space!
 While not all studios will have storage available, knowing you can create storage solutions and have options to safely house art is important.

 4. What you need /Work habits: You often learn your creative space preferences when you have what you don’t need.
 My personal preference in my studio was that I needed windows and sunlight and I only learned this after having an underground windowless basement studio.
 Some of these take time but once you know your space preferences, they tend to be a necessity.

-Other necessities may be dictated by your art making.
-Think about potters who may need a floor that’s easy to clean, or power needs or ability to use equipment like kilns in your space.
-Each medium will have needs to make the art making happen.
+Other necessities may be dictated by your art-making.
+Think about potters who may need a floor that’s easy to clean, or power needs, or the ability to use equipment like kilns in your space.
+Each medium will have needs to make the art-making happen.